surifirstpin/biplus_documentation/version.3/Reports.md

 **11.** The total time taken to build a query for a report is displayed at top of the report screen.

-**12.**  Number of rows fetched while retrieving data is displayed  at top of the report screen.
+**12.**  dNumber of rows fetched while retrieving data is displayed  at top of the report screen.

 **13.**  By selecting the  **check box** for totals, the report is displayed with total sum values of the measure fields obtained.